WorldView : A solid modeling software

 - Finite Element Analysis: With appropriately designed internal data structures, the analysis of any solid can be done using the finite element method.

 All content on this website is licensed as Creative Commons-Attribution-ShareAlike 4.0 License.
-Opinions expressed are solely my own and do not express the views or opinions of my employer.
+Opinions expressed are solely my own.